isaidspaghetti/stream-hubspot-contacts/README.md

 * Create a React user form with first name, last name, and email
 * Use an Express backend to:
     1. Send user form data to your Hubspot Dashboard
+      * Bonus: how to create custom Hubspot Contact Fields!
-    2. Initiate a one-on-one, private Stream Chat
+    2. Create a one-on-one, private Stream Chat [Channel](https://github.com/isaidspaghetti/stream-hubspot-contacts)
-    3. Respond to the frontend with required credentials to join
+    3. Respond to the frontend with required [credentials](https://github.com/isaidspaghetti/stream-hubspot-contacts) to join
-* Join and load the specified Chat in the frontend
+* Join and load the specified Chat in the frontend using Stream's built-in UI Components.

 ## Let's Get Down To Business